thisisparker/tuttle/README.md

 As currently envisioned, `tuttle` could be used as a "tipline" or "help desk," where one or more users can process and reply to secure messages and attachments sent to a public Signal number.

 Authentication is not currently built in to `tuttle`, meaning access control is currently performed through `tor`.
-For now, that involves a trade-off: older `v2` style Onion addresses can be configured to use HidServAuth for authentication, which is not yet available in newer `v3` addresses; but `v3` addresses have more protection against being enumerated by malicious nodes.
+As of `tor 0.3.5.7`, new Onion services are created as `v3` by default, and client access is managed through that protocol's [Client Authorization](https://www.torproject.org/docs/tor-manual-dev.html.en#_client_authorization) scheme.
+Address and keypair management aren't currently built into `tuttle`.

 ### How it works